srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-coop-part-two.markdown

 It was said last time that it&rsquo;s important to know of as many different tools and ideas as you can.
 THis is important because when you know of a lot of different things, you often know what to learn about when you encounter problems you don&rsquo;t know how to solve.
 The content of this post focuses on the actionable part of this idea: how to learn things.

 I&rsquo;ve split up learning into two categories.
-The first is structured learning, such as courses, tutorials, or guides, and the second is unstructured learning, which is self-directed research; sometimes figuring things out bit by bit as you encounter a need for it.
+The first is structured learning, such as courses, tutorials, or guides, and the second is unstructured learning, which is self-directed research; this usually involves figuring things out bit by bit as you encounter a need for them.
 I&rsquo;ll talk about them both individually first.

 ### Structured Learning